You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 If the business owner does not agree with the Food Hygiene Rating or enforcement action, as stated in the letter from the EHO, an appeal can be made.
 The letter or notice will explain how to appeal a decision by the inspector.

-Requirement To Display The Food Hygiene Rating Sticker
+Displaying The Food Hygiene Rating Sticker

 Consequences For Failing To Display The Sticker